3DRaven/openapi-translator/README.md

 `    25: [24](#link-24) visitSchemaStart -> {no-id} : SomeModelName`, after model processed it be dropped
 `    66: [65](#link-65) visitMediaTypeEnd -> {application/json} : empty` or replaced to new found model name

+## VSCode

+By configuring `"lldb.launch.stdio": [null, "openapi-translator.log", null]`, logs are separated: LUA logs are saved to the `openapi-translator.log` file, while Rust logs appear in the console.
+This setup works in debug mode.
+Additionally, by setting `"files.associations": {"openapi-translator.log": "markdown"}`, the log file will open as a Markdown document every time.

 ## Alternatives

 - Hard to customize <https://github.com/OpenAPITools/openapi-generator>